xamarin/mac-samples/README.md

 ## Galleries

 We love samples!
 Application samples show off our platform and provide a great way for people to learn our stuff.
 And we even promote them as a first-class feature of the docs site.
-You can find our two sample galleries here:
+You can find our sample galleries here:

 * [Xamarin Forms Samples](http://developer.xamarin.com/samples/xamarin-forms/all/)